chrismetcalf/chrismetcalf.net/_posts/2014-08-04-fear-and-self-loathing-in-the-blogosphere.md

 ---
 published: true
 layout: post
+title: Fear and Self-Loathing in the Blogosphere
 ---

-## Fear and Self-Loathing in the Blogosphere

 Remember back when blogs were new and cool and you'd post _everything_ you did, even if it was a mildly-embarassing failure that barely compiled?
 Back before Twitter, Medium, and professional bloggers, when everybody was still figuring it out and it was OK if it wasn't perfect?